abetkin/declared/docs/index.md

 If we had other marks present with a differing value of `collect_into`, than we would get more than one `OrderedDict`.

-Instead of using `DeclaredMeta`, you can inherit class from `Declared`, it means the same.
+Instead of inheriting from `Declared`, you can write `metaclass=DeclaredMeta`, it means the same.

 ---------

 In `django-rest-framework` there is `serializers.SerializerMetaclass` used for the same purposes as `DeclaredMeta`: it collects `serializers.Field` instances.

-Let's imagine that serializers used `DeclaredMeta` instead:
+Let's imagine that serializers used `declared` instead:

     from rest_framework import serializers